 I am very happy to introduce you to the Midwest Artist Studios™ (MAS) Project.
-I created this project in early 2014 as a way to expose, educate, and engage my art students with regional contemporary art, to introduce another way to address Literacy within the art curriculum, and to provide my students with an outlet to start a dialogue with Midwest artists.
+I created this project in early 2014 as a way to expose, educate, and engage my art students with regional contemporary art, to introduce another way to address Literacy within the art curriculum, and to provide my students with an avenue to start a dialogue with Midwest artists.

 This video is about MAS 2016 artists sharing their thoughts of being our featured artists.

 Here are some comments that my students have shared with me.

 From this year, I have learned to have a little faith in the outcome of my projects.
 I am usually a self-doubting person, so I should take this experience and apply it to my life in general.
 There have been a lot of things this year that have actually increased my self-confidence.
 I do not feel ready for next year; however, I do feel a little more prepared, and I think I am in a slightly better mindset for what is to come.
 The world is complex just like these projects were.
 The outcome, on occasion, could turn out amazing though and I am excited to see what the world has to offer to me if I work hard enough.
 It is awfully strange, yet awesome, how many similarities the process of creating art is to living life.

 The slightest change in a piece of art can change the entire meaning of a piece.
 After our interview with Jane Ryder, I began to think about what would be best for my painting, She gave specific suggestions to me through email, and I took those and created a more complex piece of art with the inclusion of another style of gouache painting.
 I watered down the gouache and created a fluid movement in the background, opposed to the strong colors and solid painting in the foreground.
 In the end, I gave my painting a softer, more balanced feeling. – Kimberly W, student.